signalogic/SigSRF_SDK/README.md

 ## Technical Support

-Tech support for the co-CPU SDK is available from Signalogic at no charge via e-mail and Skype.
+Limited tech support for the SigSRF SDK and coCPU option is available from Signalogic at no charge via e-mail and Skype.